I know a few things about managing up.

 As we start discussing different ways to manage up, you may realize that many of these tips could easily fit under an article titled: “How to be a good manager.”
 That’s because a big part of managing up is actually more like “managing in”—you are using positive management tactics on yourself, to make yourself a better, more amenable employee.

 What managing up does NOT mean

-Reading that definition, it may sound like managing up is about bending over backwards to please your boss and company.
+Reading the above managing up definition, it may sound like this concept is about bending over backwards to please your boss and company.
 But that’s not the case.
 As you’ll see, managing up is a pretty healthy activity—it’s a method of self-improvement and career development that will serve you in the long run.

 So as you’re reading these tips, remember that managing up does not mean:

 Managing up is about seeing your boss as a person, and understanding what motivates them.
 I am not going to be telling you to mark your boss’s birthday on your calendar, or bring them their favorite coffee every morning.
 Sucking up is a good way to get your boss to walk all over you—it’s not a method of managing up.